How to achieve National Highway Sector Schemes certification to work on the UK road network, the range of schemes available, and how to apply.

 - certification bodies

-The documents describe how the committee has interpreted the ISO9001:2008 framework as it applies to that particular sector.
+The documents describe how the committee has interpreted the ISO 9001 framework as it applies to that particular sector including specific requirements for that industry sector.
 They define minimum standards and requirements for:

 - workmanship, services, products and testing